home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ha_integration_type: hub
 ---

-[Plugwise](https://www.plugwise.com) provides smart home climate and power monitoring devices.
-This integration allows you to monitor and control your climate, energy consumption (including gas) consumption, and energy production.
+[Plugwise](https://www.plugwise.com) provides smart home devices that allow you to monitor and control your climate, energy (including gas) consumption, and energy production.
 The energy information can be used for the [energy dashboard](/home-energy-management).

-This integration supports one or multiple Plugwise Gateways available on your network.
+This integration supports one or multiple Plugwise Gateways connected to your network.
 You can connect to these gateways using your browser, the Plugwise App, or Home Assistant.
 There are 4 [supported](#supported-devices) types of gateways:

-- Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) using [additional devices](#adam) such as smart valves and smart-plugs.
+- Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) using [additional devices](#adam) such as zone thermostats, smart valves and smart-plugs.
 - A stand-alone smart thermostat called [Anna](https://www.plugwise.com/en_US/products/anna).
 - For power and gas-usage monitoring there is a device simply called the [P1](https://www.plugwise.com/en_US/products/smile-p1).
 - Although no longer sold, there also is support for Stretch, a gateway to create network connectivity for their older power products.